 - Parallel disaggregation: What is a primary disaggregation?

-- What is impacted by the primary disaggregation?
+- Where is the primary disaggregation used?

 - What happens when I disable a disaggregation for an indicator that's already reported data?

 Disaggregations are a way to break down indicator definitions into meaningful categories so you can report data for those categories.
 For example, # lawyers trained could be disaggregated by sex, allowing you to report separate totals of males and females.

 To create or edit a disaggregation, you will need to know:

 - The name of the disaggregation.
 This is how it will appear in indicator definitions, data tables, visualizations, and MultiMatrix reports.
 Common disaggregation names include Age, Sex, Gender, Ethnicity, Training Type, Organization Type, etc.

 - The categories for the disaggregation.
 For an age disaggregation, the categories might be "under 18", "18-65", and "over 65".

 This page only covers non-geographic disaggregations.
 Geographic disaggregations like country, region, district, town, facility, etc., are handled separately and should not be added to your disaggregations list.
 To find out more about geographic disaggregations, please see Geographies.

 To create a disaggregation, go to Program Info > Disaggregations.

 Click the + New Disaggregation button and enter the name of the disaggregation (e.g. Sex).
 Click + Create Disaggregation.